Herein are the older Challenger II 447 Legacy, 503 Deluxe, 582 Premium

 The versions of the Rotax 503 and 582 engines used in all new Challengers were developed expressly for use in aircraft based on substantial real world experience with their predecessors.
 In June 2006 new 582 UL DCDI Model 99 engines were certified as meeting the demanding US Light Sport Aircraft ASTM standards.
 In June 2010 new 503 UL DCDI engines were certified as being ASTM compliant.
 The 582 and 503 are now equals to the 4-stroke 912 and 914.

 Numerous improvements have been incorporated, starting deep inside with a heavy duty crankshaft and redesigned bearings.
+The new 582's have a hydro-damper on the flywheel to reduce internal vibration.
 On the outside, a new dual ball joint exhaust system isolates the muffler from vibration and improves engine breathing.
 Other changes are less visible but no less important.

 Dual independent electronic ignition systems provide redundancy and eliminate the need for timing adjustments.
 Two spark plugs per cylinder also contribute to redundancy and yield a more efficient fuel burn.
 Plug fouling is no longer an operational concern.
 Twin carbs provide the correct fuel-air mixture to each cylinder.
 Taken all together, this significantly increases power and lowers fuel consumption, benefiting performance, range and endurance.

 The new Rotax 582 Model 99, known as the Blue Head, has replaced the older Model 90, known as the Grey Head.
+Oil injection is now standard and dual oil tanks support 10-12 hours of cruise.
 The Blue Head has a number of important design changes which lead to significant improvements in reliability over the Grey Head.
 Two of these changes in particular yield major benefits.

 A new ceramic water pump seal replaces the previous rubber seal and is backed up by an oil seal on the reservoir side thus eliminating the problem of leaking cross shaft seals.
 This together with the new dexcool long life coolant designed for aluminum block engines has eliminated cross shaft replacements.

-A new bypass circuit recirculates coolant through the engine until it reaches operating temperature.
+A new thermostatically controlled bypass circuit recirculates coolant through the engine until it reaches operating temperature.
 The new thermostat then opens gradually rather than abruptly to circulate coolant to and from the radiator.
-The by-pass circuit and new thermostat together adress the shock cooling and cold seizures which occasionally occured on the Gray Head.
+The new by-pass circuit and thermostat together address the shock cooling and cold seizures which occasionally occurred on the Grey Head.

 The 582 and 503 with their high power-to-weight ratios provide plenty of power for the light weight Challenger with its large wing.
 By comparison, the much heavier liquid-cooled Rotax 912 engine, required by aircraft similar to the Challenger but which weigh more and have smaller wings, costs $20,000!